maxritter/diy-thermocam-website/src/pages/build-your-own.md

 #### 44.

 Finally, follow the instruction [**here**](https://github.com/maxritter/DIY-Thermocam/tree/master/Software/Firmware%20Updater) to flash the newest firmware to the device.
-You can find all firmware releases [**here**](https://github.com/maxritter/DIY-Thermocam/releases).
+You can find the latest firmware release [**here**](https://github.com/maxritter/DIY-Thermocam/releases).

 **Congratulations, you have assembled your own thermal camera!**